BigBahss/vscode-cmantic/docs/index.md

   <b>C-mantic</b>
 </h1>

-C-mantic is an [extension](https://marketplace.visualstudio.com/items?itemName=tdennis4496.cmantic) for [VS Code](https://code.visualstudio.com/) that provides code generation and refactorings C/C++.
+C-mantic is an [extension](https://marketplace.visualstudio.com/items?itemName=tdennis4496.cmantic) for [VS Code](https://code.visualstudio.com/) that provides code generation and refactorings for C/C++.
 Relevant code-actions are suggested via the light-bulb menu 💡, and can be accessed directly by selecting `Refactor...` or `Source Actions...` in the editor context menu.
 All code-actions are also available from the command palette or by keyboard shortcut.

 ## **Features at a glance**